beagleboard/docs/support.rst

 Support
 =======

-#NOTE: #TODO# all the links need updating and content moved into this
+.. note:: #TODO# all the links need updating and content moved into this repo.
-repo.

 Getting started